stanfordnlp/dspy/dspy-docs/docs/tutorials/simplified-baleen.md

 ## Retrieval Score for compiled Baleen: 60.0
 ```

 Excellent!
 There might be something to this compiled, multi-hop program then.

+Earlier, we said simple programs are not very effective at finding all evidence required for answering each question.
+Is this resolved by the adding some greater prompting techniques in the forward function of `SimplifiedBaleen`?
+Does compiling programs improve performance?

+While in our tutorial we demonstrate our findings, the answer for these questions will not always be obvious.
+However, DSPy makes it extremely easy to try out the many diverse approaches with minimal effort.

-Now that's you've seen a example of how to build a simple yet powerful pipeline it's time for you to build one yourself!!
+Now that you've seen a example of how to build a simple yet powerful pipeline, it's time for you to build one yourself!